-BARRY UNIVERSITY SCHOOL OF SOCIAL WORK CORE PERFORMANCE STANDARDS FOR ADMISSION, PROGRESSION, AND GRADUATION

-All students must meet essential standards of behavior for social work practice.
-The following chart begins with the NASW Code of Ethics that identifies the core values on which social work's mission is based; it summarizes ethical principles that reflect the profession's core values; establishes a set of specific ethical standards that guide social work practice in knowledge generation and knowledge dissemination and provides the principles on which the public can hold social work practitioners, scholars, and educators accountable.
-These principles depict the scope of responsibility to which all Barry Social Work students obligate themselves.
-In order to remain in good standing in the School of Social Work, all students, as stated in the NASW Code, "... must not allow their own personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties to interfere with their professional judgment and performance or to jeopardize the best interests of people for whom they have a professional responsibility." (p.23, NASW Code of Ethics).
+CORE PERFORMANCE STANDARDS FOR ADMISSION, MATRICULATION, AND GRADUATION ethical standards that guide social work practice and knowledge generation and knowledge dissemination and provides the principles on which the public can hold social work practitioners, scholars, and educators accountable.
+These principles depict the scope of responsibility to which all students obligate themselves from the time of entry in the Barry University-School of Social Work.
+The Core Performance Standards are based on the assumption that the standards, including the Code of Ethics, are exercised differentially in accord with a social worker's role, but that in this set of standards, correlated skill areas, and examples of essential behaviors, all social workers, including students in Barry University's social work Bachelor, Master, and Doctoral degree programs, will recognize their professional responsibilities and criteria for professional conduct.
+In order to remain in good standing in the School of Social Work, all students, as stated in the NASW Code, "...must not allow their own personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties to interfere with their professional judgment and performance or to jeopardize the best interests of people for whom they have a professional responsibility." (p.23, NASW Code of Ethics).